EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - Using knowledge of life-limiting conditions to anticipate and prepare for change.

-- Reviewing goals of care from admission through to care in final days.
+- Reviewing goals of care regularly – from admission through to care in final days.

 - Preparing residents and their families for health condition progression.

-- Managing symptoms to reduce sufering and improve overall quality of life.
+- Managing symptoms to reduce suffering and improve overall quality of life.

 Resources

-- Essential Elements Palliative Approach In Long-Term Care in BC (Feb 2025)
+- Essential Elements of a Palliative Approach In Long-Term Care in BC (Feb 2025) (BCCPC, LTC Collaborative, SPA-LTC)

-- Strengthening Palliative Approach in Long-term Care (SPA LTC)
+- Strengthening a Palliative Approach in Long-term Care (SPA-LTC)

 - A Palliative Approach to Care Infographic (Island Health)

-- Palliative care fact sheet: WHEN is palliative care?
-Canadian Hospice Palliative Care Association
+- Palliative care info sheet: WHEN is palliative care?
+(Canadian Hospice Palliative Care Association)

-In long-term care, declining health is expected.
+In LTC, declining health is expected.
 Proactive care planning helps prepare residents and families for changes, ensuring care refects their values and preferences.

 Planning ahead helps avoid crisis decisions.